Inner Mongolian Army: Final years

 As the Pacific War began in 1941, Japan worked to mobilize all of its puppet troops, including the Inner Mongolian Army, to fight its war.
 They played on Prince De Wang's desire to become the emperor of all of Mongolia by promising to eventually give him Outer Mongolia (controlled by the Soviet satellite state the Mongolian People's Republic at the time).
 He committed Mongolian Army and police units to assisting Japanese operations throughout northern China against guerrillas and bandits during the period from 1938 until the defeat of Japan in 1945.
 These operations often resulted in high civilian casualties due to the Mongol and Japanese troops attacking civilians living in the areas where the insurgents were known to be hiding.
 By that time, Japanese officers had total control over both the Mengjiang government and army.
 They forced the Prince to sign a decree stating that the Mongolian government had declared war on the United Kingdom and the United States in 1941.

 In August 1945, after the Soviets declared war on Japan, the Red Army and its allied Mongolian People's Army invaded both Manchukuo and Mengjiang during the Manchurian Strategic Offensive Operation.
 The few Inner Mongolian cavalry units that engaged the Soviets proved to be no match for the battle-hardened Red Army and were swept aside, with the Mongolian regime falling shortly after Japan surrendered.
 Prince De Wang led the army (which consisted of six divisions at the time, two cavalry and four infantry, and some independent brigades) in battle personally.
 Three divisions were destroyed by the Red Army, the rest reportedly joined the Chinese Communists.

+Legacy

+Tens of thousands to hundreds of thousands of Mongols were massacred in the Inner Mongolia incident in 1967-1969, one of the reasons is that they were accused of being collaborator remnants from the Mengjiang army.